IlyaMatsuev/Apex-WebSocket-Client/src/ws-dispatcher/README.md

 #### NOTE

-Don't forget to update the [`WSDispatcherSetting`](../../docs/README.md#wsdispatchersettingc) custom settings and Remote Site Settings if you use your own Heroku app or any other platform.
+Don't forget to update the [`WSDispatcherSetting`](../../docs/README.md#wsdispatchersettingc) custom settings and Remote Site Settings if you use your own Render app or any other platform.

 ## API